TejaswitaW/resume_project/README.md

-# This is Resume Project, this is my hobby project.
+# This is hobby project.
 ## Technologies Used To Implement This Project
 #### Frontend
 * HTML